You couldn't stage a play today

 - MTV's early 90's sketch show The State featured a musical sketch entitled "The Jew, The Italian, and the Redheaded Gay," which exploded into a loud, Vaudeville-type production.

-- Seinfeld would count?
-Jerry Seinfeld (a Jew) is best friend of George Costanza (a Catholic Italian American) not exactly Irish but similar.
+- Seinfeld itself contains a variant: Jerry Seinfeld (a Jew) is best friend of George Costanza (a Catholic Italian-American, although there are hints that they are partly Jewish as well).

 - Mixed into one character to great effect in one Saturday Night Live sketch — a commercial parody of an album of Irish Drinking Songs.